 There are four elements to be completed in each reflective note for each CPD activity claimed

 - What did I learn from this activity or event?
+(Focuses on your thoughts at the time of the activity and critically analyses any new learning that took place)

 For further information on the link between PDPs and reflective notes please see Appendix 4 of the CPD policy and tips on writing effective reflective notes, please see the document: FPH Tips on Writing Effective Reflective Notes.